Dublin’s best food experiences

 Cook your own catch

 The pretty fishing village of Howth is a must-visit for seafood lovers.
 Its lively West Pier is lined on one side with fishmongers, smokehouses, seafood cafés and tapas bars, and on the other with working fishing fleets.
 Across the harbour, where the East Pier meets Howth's cliff walk, perches the King Sitric, an acclaimed family-run seafood restaurant.
 With local experts on hand, this maritime hub is the perfect place to learn all about seafood, from the catching to the cooking.
 Master how to open oysters at King Sitric while comparing regional examples from the Irish coastline, or prepare your own shellfish lunch with pro secrets on every step, from sourcing through cooking.
-Get out on the water with Howth Castle Cookery School's Catch and Cook experience to learn the basics of reeling in and cleaning out, before returning to the Castle to cook up a feast.
+Learn how to buy, prepare and cook a fishy feast with Howth Castle Cookery School's Feast from the Sea class or Fish and Shellfish Workshop.
 Or join Howth School of Fish for a short walking tour of the working harbour, or a full day of boat trips, tours and a three-course meal with wine.

 Taste the wilderness

-Part of Dublin’s magic is the beautiful natural spots that fringe the city, and nothing roots you in nature like a guided walk foraging for wild foods.
-Jump on a DART north or south for your pick of coastal foraging tours – Nicole Dunne of Howth Foraging shares the secrets of Howth’s cliffs, coves and woods, while Tanya Jordan of Wild Food Events leads an eye-opening stroll through Killiney’s beach, woodland and urban habitats.
-In the city itself, Tipperary-born Miceál Murray set up Taking a Leaf to reconnect with the overlooked green spaces along the canal banks and hedgerows of his adopted home.
-His private foraging walks introduce you to forgotten pockets of urban wilderness and the plants hidden in plain sight, their edible and medicinal properties, and associated folklore and stories.
+Part of Dublin’s magic is the beautiful natural spots that fringe the city and nothing roots you in nature like a guided walk foraging for wild foods.
+Jump on a DART north or south for your pick of coastal foraging tours.
+North of the city centre, Nicole Dunne of Howth Foraging shares the secrets of Howth’s cliffs, coves and woods.
+To the south, Tanya Jordan of Wild Food Events leads an eye-opening stroll through Killiney’s beach, woodland and urban habitats.
+In summer, you might pick berries and edible flowers and weeds; as the weather cools, hunt for mushrooms and winter greens.

 Deep dive into café culture